civicrm/civicrm-docs/README.md

 2. Set the **Payload URL** to 'http://docs.civicrm.org/admin/listen'
 3. Set the **Content type** to 'application/json'
 3. Set the **Secret** to match the secret as defined in app/config/parameters.yml
-4. Set **Which events would you like to trigger this webhook?** to 'Let me select individual events' and select 'Pull request' and 'Push'
+4. Set **Which events would you like to trigger this webhook?** to 'Let me select individual events' and select 'Pull request' and 'Push' (since these are the only events that should trigger an update)

-Note: automatic updates currently only happen after a pull request is merged.

 # Installation